Ascent Student Loans Review: Is It the Right Lender for You?

-Ascent is a private student-loan lender based in Carol Stream, IL, that offers student loans that require a co-signer and student loans that don’t require a co-signer.
+Ascent is a private student-loan lender based in San Diego, California, that offers student loans that require a co-signer and student loans that don’t require a co-signer.

 Over the past few years, private student loan lenders have become popular choices for students who exhaust their campus-based and federal student loans and need a way to get extra money to cover tuition and other school expenses.